cushions on a sofa

 By now, you’ve got the basics down — but a few small details can make your sofa look even more inviting.
 These extra touches help bring your cushion arrangement together.

-Pair with a throw blanket: Drape a throw casually over one arm of the sofa or fold it neatly across the back.
+• Pair with a throw blanket: Drape a throw blanket casually over one arm of the sofa or fold it neatly across the back.
 This not only adds warmth and texture but also ties your cushion colours together.
+For more placement ideas, read our guide on how to style a throw on your sofa.

 These finishing details are what make your sofa look styled rather than simply “thrown together.”